 Permanent, Regular, Full-Time Position (Policy Level A)

-Working under the supervision of the Executive Director, the successful candidate for Executive and Special Projects Coordinator will assist with coordinating and organizing OCUFA’s meetings, events, and special projects on behalf of Ontario’s university faculty and academic librarians.
-The Executive and Special Projects Coordinator will be part of a dynamic team of policy staff who work collaboratively to deliver the services required to meet OCUFA’s mandate, provide support for OCUFA’s member organizations, and assist in related advocacy initiatives.
+Working under the supervision of the Executive Director, the successful candidate for Speech Writer and Special Projects Coordinator will assist with speaking notes and speech writing, coordinating and organizing OCUFA’s meetings, events, and special projects on behalf of Ontario’s university faculty and academic librarians.
+The Speech Writer and Special Projects Coordinator will be part of a dynamic team of policy staff who work collaboratively to deliver the services required to meet OCUFA’s mandate, provide support for OCUFA’s member organizations, and assist in related advocacy initiatives.

 Areas of Responsibility